Playback speed

 We installed it last Saturday.
 This was another feat of collaboration and manpower.
 The panels are on 3/4” plywood and they’re heavy.

 As with every other step of this project, installation took half as long as I thought it would.
 I’m used to working alone.
 I generally research, overthink, second guess, try and fail a few times before I finally puzzle out on my own how to do a thing that I don’t know how to do.
 That’s my weird workflow: lots of experimentation, no thought for efficiency, and a resigned expectation that everything always takes forever.
-I predicted that this project would take a few months and I anticipated setbacks, but we tackled it with a community so big and so game that there was a skill set to solve every problem.
+I predicted that this project would take a few months and I anticipated setbacks, but we tackled it with a community so big and so able that there was a skill set to solve every problem.
 Things went smoothly and fast.

 MANY HANDS MAKE LIGHT WORK.